Shin Koyamada: 2006-2009: Disney movie, shows and Japan

 In 2006, Koyamada co-starred with Brenda Song in the Disney Channel's Wendy Wu: Homecoming Warrior, which become one of the highest-rated Disney original television movies.
 It also received the highest rating in the history of Disney Channel Japan.
 The film also broke records in the United Kingdom and Europe, making Disney Channel the highest rated kids’ channel in Europe.
 In 2006, Koyamada starred in and executive produced the Japanese documentary film Wine Road of the Samurai, which was broadcast by the Tokyo Broadcasting System, Inc. nationwide in Japan.

 In 2007, Koyamada starred in and produced the short film Good Soil, which is based on the historical event about Christianity in Japan.
-Koyamada next appeared in the 20th Century Fox drama Constellation (2007), with Zoe Saldana, Billy Dee Williams and Hill Harper.
+Koyamada next appeared in the 20th Century Fox drama Constellation (2007), with Zoe Saldaña, Billy Dee Williams and Hill Harper.
 From 2006 to 2008, Koyamada was a regular in the Disney Channel Games, appearing with Miley Cyrus, Jonas Brothers, Selena Gomez, Cole Sprouse and others.